Peerages in the United Kingdom: Privileges

 The privilege of peerage is the body of privileges that belongs to peers, their wives and their unremarried widows.
 The privilege is distinct from parliamentary privilege, and applies to all peers, not just members of the House of Lords.
 It still exists, although "occasions of its exercise have now diminished into obscurity."

 Although the extent of the privilege has been ill-defined, three features survived to the 20th century: the right to be tried by fellow peers in the Lord High Steward's Court and in the House of Lords (abolished in 1948); the personal right of access to the sovereign at any time, but this privilege has long been obsolete; and the right to be exempt from civil arrest (a privilege that has been used only twice since 1945).
-All privileges of a peerage are lost if a peer disclaims his or her peerage under the Peerage Act 1963.
+All privileges of a peerage are lost if a peer disclaims their peerage under the Peerage Act 1963.

-Judicial Privilege
+Judicial privilege

 Under the privilege of peerage, peers themselves had the right to be tried for impeachment, felonies or for high treason by other peers in the House of Lords (instead of commoners on juries).
-In such cases a Lord High Steward would be appointed to preside over the trial – functionally this was usually done by temporarily elevating the Lord Chancellor to this role.
+In such cases a Lord High Steward would be appointed to preside over the trial—functionally this was usually done by temporarily elevating the Lord Chancellor to this role.
 Henry Dundas, 1st Viscount Melville was the last person to be tried in the House of Lords on impeachment in 1806.
-In December 1935 Douglas Hogg, 1st Viscount Hailsham was elevated from Lord Chancellor to Lord High Steward to preside over the last ever trial of a peer ‘by his peers’, with the trial of the 26th Baron de Clifford in the House of Lords for manslaughter.
+In December 1935 Douglas Hogg, 1st Viscount Hailsham was elevated from Lord Chancellor to Lord High Steward to preside over the last ever trial of a peer 'by his peers', with the trial of the 26th Baron de Clifford in the House of Lords for manslaughter.
 The right to be tried by other peers in the House of Lords was abolished at the request of the Lords in 1948 by Criminal Justice Act 1948.